 Every year, on the anniversary of my dad’s death, I do an act of kindness (usually related to the food-service industry).
 Sometimes I tip 100%.
 I am frugal by nature, but my dad was extremely generous.
 After adding the tip, I write a note for the server with a little info about my dad.
 Sometimes doing something for someone else can bring you the feel-good feelings you’re searching for.
 Perhaps on that Sunday you want to volunteer, donate blood, pick up trash, or leave $20 on a park bench.
 Kindness tends to magnify when you are enveloped in sadness, and doing so might give you just what you need on a really hard day.

 It is ok to be angry.
 Really angry.
 Do not feel guilty about being angry.
 It is unfair and not right that you are missing your person.
 I’m so sorry, I wish they were here with you.

 Tip 6: Tell people what you need

-Last year, the first Mother’s Day without my sister happened to fall on my birthday.
-So, not only was it the first year where I wasn’t conspiring with her on Mother’s Day plans or just having my sibling with my family as we celebrated our mutual parent-child relationship, but it was also the first time I aged up while she remained at 37.
+In 2018 the first Mother’s Day without my sister happened to fall on my birthday.
+Not only was it the first year where I wasn’t conspiring with her on Mother’s Day plans or just having my sibling with my family as we celebrated our mutual parent-child relationship, but it was also the first time I aged up while she remained at 37.
 It was very hard for me to get texts from people that only spoke to the superficial joy of the day.
 “Happy Birthday!🎂🤸🏻♀️👑” or “Happy Mother’s Day!🥇🌸🌼👩👧” There was no happiness on that day, and these messages alienated me from my friends and family.